sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 Sculptor has support for maintaining larger domain models with numerous domain objects scattered accross multiple modules.

 Within a Sculptor application every Module needs a unique name.
-This is due to Sculptor internal model which does not support name spaces.
+This is due to Sculptors internal model which does not support name spaces.
 {: .alert}